carpentries-incubator/SDC-EEGLAB/_episodes/04-processing.md

 #### **Import or Load an edf file into EEGLAB**

 Let's start with a new edf file.
-Here is how to clear existing EEG structures from workspace:
+To clear existing EEG structures from workspace navigate to File > Clear study / Clear all:

 ![eeglab clear]({{ page.root }}/fig/eeglab_clear_crop.png)

-Now open a new file (perhaps participant 02) and let's process this one file though until we have an Event Related Potential (ERP).
+Now open a new file (perhaps participant 02 by navigating to File > Import data > Using EEGLAB functions and plugins > From BIDS subject folder and selecting the .edf file in `sub-002/eeg/`) and let's process this one file though until we have an Event Related Potential (ERP).

 #### **Re-reference to the average channel**